What are B2B Sales? [And What Does B2B Even Mean?]

 B2B sales means “business to business” sales.
-This means that one business sells a product or service that will help serve another business.
-B2B sales are different than the more conventional B2C “business to consumer” sales.
+This means one business sells a product or service that will help serve another business.
+B2B sales are different than the more conventional B2C (business to consumer) sales.
 B2C sales refer to a company selling to the public, otherwise known as retail.
 These differ because the purchasing business can benefit from discounts and lower costs.
-This is sometimes a result of purchasing large quantities, thus helping the selling business, or vendor, sell more of its product.
+This is sometimes a result of purchasing large quantities, thus helping the selling business or vendor sell more of its product.

 These relationships, once built, can be long lasting and beneficial to both businesses.
 They help save on overhead and operating costs.
 Another difference is who you'll be dealing with.
 B2B sales often involve special representatives, higher-ups, or those on executive boards rather than retail sales employees.
 Either way, all types of businesses, especially start-ups, need referrals to increase their sales, and B2B relationships can help with that.

 What Is An example Of A B2B Sale?

 A restaurant may buy beer from a brewery at cost or at a discount to sell from their in-house taps.
 The quantity they buy is higher than that sold to a consumer but the PPU (price per unit) would be lower or discounted because of the large quantity.
 B2B sales is meant to benefit the buyer and the seller and help both businesses make money.
 Another example would be if you own an auto repair shop, you would deal with a wholesale tire company but sell their tires to retail customers.
 This type of wholesale relationship helps increase your ROI (return on investment).
 B2B sales can also involve services instead of physical products.
 This is more like a "barter".
 For example, an accountant might need computer services and the computer company may need an accountant.

 How Do B2B Sales Work?

 B2B sales can be thought of as a form of supply and demand.
 When looking at this business model for your company, you need to consider the following: